phoenixframework/tailwind/README.md

 Note we are enabling the file system watcher.

-Check you have correctly remove the `import "../css/app.css"` line  in your `assets/js/app.js`.
+Check you have correctly removed the `import "../css/app.css"` line in your `assets/js/app.js`.

 Finally, back in your `mix.exs`, make sure you have a `assets.deploy` alias for deployments, which will also use the `--minify` option: